 - It is about your future.
-Do not pick a subject because your friends are taking it. - Choose subjects that you enjoy. - · Choose subjects in which you are successful. - The initial preferences are in the form of a list.
+Do not pick a subject because your friends are taking it. - Choose subjects that you enjoy. - Choose subjects in which you are successful. - The initial preferences are in the form of a list.
 We will then create the best fit for options boxes.
 This will be done to benefit the majority of students but some combinations may not be possible in the final options grid.
-We will not know that until students have opted. - Above all you must aim to follow as broad and balanced a range of courses in Years 10 and 11 as possible.
+We will not know that until students have opted. - If a subject is oversubscribed then unfortunately some students will not be able to take the subject.
+The order of preferences will help us to decide which students are affected. - If there are insufficient numbers to make a course viable then the course will not run.
+Your reserve subject will then be used. - Above all you must aim to follow as broad and balanced a range of courses in Years 10 and 11 as possible.
 This will mean that you will not shut the door on future education or career opportunities.